mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 ## Chapter 4

 The station was just filling up for the next train after the day's first nap.
 The warm and sweet aroma of freshly-baked handcakes caressed my nose and pulled me closer to Gilli's bakery at the far corner of the station.
-I figured that I'd earned something nice, so I let my nose take me closer.
-But Laen knew what I was doing, and he bolted toward the bakery as soon as I stopped.
+I figured that I'd earned something nice, so I turned to let my nose take me closer.
+But Laen had been waiting for his moment, and he bolted toward the bakery as soon as he saw me stop.

 "Laen!"
-I yelled at him to stop...out of hunger-envy.
+I yelled at him.
+If I'm being honest, I wanted to get mine first.

 I caught up to him as he was begging Gilli for a cake.